| | |

 and – after initial hiccups – created a very cost efficient

+supply chain.
 When the next technology revolution came

 along, however, Nokia was rolled over by Apple and Google.
 In